South Africa has been famously called "The World's Most Unequal Country", and it certainly looks that way from the air.

 Many people, including residents of the City of Cape Town's relocation site called Wolwerivier (pictured below) languish in poorly serviced settlements, far from jobs or other economic activity in the dusty periphery.
 This means that while they are not "side by side" in unequal scenes, they represent the hidden, and arguably more pernicious majority of impoverished South Africans, for whom the verdant peaks of Table Mountain represent an ethereal Shangri-La, glittering mirage-like on the horizon.

-The Klein Jukskei river and its tributaries split this scene, north of Johannesburg, between the informal settlement of Msawawa and the Cedar Creek Estates (pictured below).
+The Klein Jukskei river and its tributaries split this scene, north of Johannesburg, between the informal settlement of Msawawa and the Cedar Creek Estates (pictured above).
 This undergirds a debate as old as South Africa itself but still contemporary - who owns the land?
 And who has the right to live there?
 Msawawa began in 1995 with informal renting of a farmhouse on a private smallholding, and has since grown to over 2000 households.
 Once development of the surrounding areas began to occur, residents were expected to leave, but refused.
 Government policy is to eradicate informal settlements in the Province, and development began on the neighboring community of Cosmo Park, which was supposed to house all of the residents of Msawawa.
 However challenges to that development, including limited housing for many informal communities which were to be moved there, means that Msawawa continues to exist.

 Currently, the encroachment of gated estates which has begun to encircle Msawawa has increased, with new plots added monthly across the river and a large new estate breaking ground immediately adjacent (with a tall concrete wall to separate the two).
 Promotional literature for Cedar Creek Estate conveniently adds a “sun flare” to block the view of the shacks across the river, and no doubt residents find the occasional shack fire and open toilets distressing.
 Undeniably though, Msawawa predates those Estates and legal mechanisms to incentivize residents to move are complex and understandably constrained by resources and requirements to secure adequate alternatives.
 Can informal settlements exist in the urban environment, and if so, how, and where?
 These questions, and the tensions they raise between private landlords and the responsibilities of the state, manifest visually in these fractured urban morphologies.